Peloton Leaderboard – Numbers and Position

 The Peloton leaderboard contains a great deal of information on how you’re performing, both against others who are taking / have taken your class as well as how you’ve performed in the past.
 It’s a fairly data-packed screen, so let’s get into it…

-Exhibit A is my own line item on the leaderboard, taken from a point in which I’m about 2/3rds through an on-demand ride.
+Exhibit A (above) is my own line item on the leaderboard, taken from a point in which I’m about 2/3rds through an on-demand ride.
 Let me start with the numbers (and other data you see here) before I go onto the leaderboard as a whole.

 Personal Record Information